 Joe Meyers | Member Highlight

-Meet Joe Meyers, member of VMAS and part of the Professional Networking and Mentoring Committee.
+Meet Joe Meyers, member of VMAS and Chairman of the Professional Networking and Mentoring Committee.
 Joe has an extensive career with the United States Air Force with a combined 23 years of service between active duty and reserves.
 He currently works as a civilian for NASIC at the Geospatial & Signatures Group as their Management Analyst.
 Joe is also part of the VMAS Steering Committee, meeting every week with the core members to plan and develop the organization.

 Joining the United States Air Force